 We all know that when someone experiences an extreme emotion, you can see that in the eyes of that person.
 My experience during this exercise was akin to that, but I could see much deeper.
 I saw what I would call the basic emotional paradigm of the person in front of me.

-Of course I have no objective measure to evaluate whether any of this subjective experience was real.
-Still I have the impression that because I was opened up through the meditative practice, I caught a rare glimpse of a world that normally passes us by because we are too caught up in ourselves.
+Admittedly, I have no objective measure to evaluate whether any of this subjective experience was real.
+But I have the impression that because I was opened up through the meditative practice, I caught a rare glimpse of a world that normally passes us by because we are too caught up in ourselves.

-One thing I realized after this exercise is that during the first two days of the retreat (before I did that exercise), I had unknowingly already recognized what I saw in the eyes of those people during the exercise.
+One thing I realized after this exercise is that during the first two days of the retreat (before I did that exercise), when I had seen these people passing by, I had unknowingly already recognized what I saw in their eyes during the exercise.
 I just wasn’t aware of it then.
 Realizing that, I suddenly understood what keeps me from having the experience of the exercise all the time.

 That’s because normally when I look someone in the eyes, the first split second there actually subconsciously is the kind of contact that I had during the exercise.
 But immediately after that split second I start judging that person and then ‘being open’ goes right out the window.